AdobeDocs/experience-manager-guides.en/help/_includes/component mapping.md

           componentGroup="Guides - Custom"/>
 ```

-Why: Tells AEM this is a component authors can add to pages.
+Indicates to AEM that this is a component available for authors to add to pages.

 **Render with HTL and include styles**